Semillero-Inteligencia-Artificial-EAFIT/Face_recognition_workshop/docs/proposal.md

 - Discuss common applications of computer vision technology.
 - Show examples of computer vision in action, such as facial recognition and object detection.

 **Quiz (20 minutes)**
 - Administer a short quiz to assess students' understanding of the material covered.
 - Include multiple-choice and open-ended questions.
 - Offer prizes for the top performers to incentivize participation.

-**Q&A and Conclusion (15 minutes)**
-- Open the floor for any remaining questions from the students.
-- Summarize the key takeaways from the bootcamp.
-- Provide resources for students to continue their AI learning journey.
-- Thank the students for their participation and encourage them to explore AI further.

 **Scratch Tutorial (30 minutes)**
 - Provide a hands-on tutorial on building a simple face recognition system using Scratch.